matthewolckers/lis-tax-transfer/README.md

 # Analyze the impact of taxes and transfers on inequality using LIS data
 Research project by [Elvire Guillaud](https://sites.google.com/site/elvireguillaud/), [Matthew Olckers](http://www.matthewolckers.com/), and [Michaël Zemmour](https://sites.google.com/site/mzemmour/home).

 This repo includes all the code and supplementary data needed to extract the data from the Luxembourg Income Study (LIS) database we used in our study [Four levers of redistribution: The impact of tax and transfer systems on inequality reduction](http://www.lisdatacenter.org/wps/liswps/695.pdf).
+Most researchers will be interested in our imputations of social security contributions.

 The [Luxembourg Income Study (LIS)](http://www.lisdatacenter.org/) provides harmonized national survey data from 46 countries over multiple years.
 The database in constantly growing by including new countries and expanding the number of years per country.

-This guide is written by Matthew Olckers.

 ## Explaining the code used to retrieve the data
 Data is retrieved using the LISSY interface, which allows the researcher to input Stata code and the Stata output text is then returned via email (log file).
 The data restrictions on LIS prevent you from viewing the data itself.
 Commands such a list or browse cannot be used.
 My approach was to gather a series of summary statistics of the LIS data to create a new country-level dataset.

-This section provides a step-by-step guide to the Stata code I used to create the main set of variables in the country-level dataset.
+This section provides a step-by-step guide to the Stata code we used to create the main set of variables in the country-level dataset.
 The code snippet is shown first, with the corresponding explanation underneath.
+Most the code refers to the file `1a_Extract_from_Lissy.do` located in the `Stata\do` sub-directory.

-(I have a feeling it would have been much easier to do this in R but LIS added support for R only after we had already started.)
+(Disclaimer: It may have been much easier to do this in R but LIS added support for R only after we had already started.
+If you wish to redo our work in R, please do!)

 ### Start by defining the globals

 ```
-global datasets "au03 au08 au10 at04 ca04 ...
+global datasets "at04 at07 at13 au03 au08 au10 ca04 ...

+global net_datasets "at00 be00 gr00 hu05 hu07 ...

-global pvars "pid hid dname pil age"
+global pvars "pid hid dname pil pxit pxiti pxits age emp relation"

-global hvars "hid dname nhhmem dhi nhhmem65 hwgt"
+global hvars "hid dname nhhmem dhi nhhmem17 nhhmem65 hwgt"

-global hvarsflow "hil hic pension hits hitsil hitsup hitsap hitp hxiti hxits hc hicvip"
+global hvarsflow "hil hic pension hits hitsil ...

-global hvarsnew "hsscer hxct"

-global hvarsinc "inc1 inc2 inc3 inc4 inc5 tax transfer"
 ```
 The program (.do file) begins by defining a set of globals.
 The globals are simply a shortening for the text inside the inverted commas.
 The global datasets corresponds to all the country-years on which this program will be executed.
 For example, au03 represent Australia 2003.
 At the time we started, LIS had 266 country-years in their database.
 The database grows as new national household surveys are harmonized to the LIS structure.